Make times are used to determine two things:

 - What time the order should print at the store to ensure there is enough time to prepare the meal

 Each order will be assigned a total amount of make time minutes based on what items are in the order.
-Make times are assigned at a category level.
+Make times are assigned at a category level in the Olo Company Menu.
 The idea is that pizzas and a dessert could have significantly different prep needs, and should be weighted differently.

 Each category needs to be assigned with a make time for 1 product, and a make time for 5 products.